-After the end of the civil war the Friedrich-Ebert-Stiftung complemented its prior work on socio-economic topics with questions concerning the peaceful coexistence of the different Lebanese religious entities in one unified state.
-From the FES’s perspective this is seen a necessary intermediate step in order to develop a comprehensive democratic and participatory set-up of society and political institutions.
-Thus, the FES tries in close collaboration with partners in civil society, media, science and politics to accompany Lebanese stakeholders who contest the role of religious identities within the state affairs and who want to foster cross-confessional opinion formation.
+After the end of the civil war, the Friedrich-Ebert-Stiftung complemented its prior work on socio-economic topics with questions concerning the peaceful coexistence of the different Lebanese religious entities in one unified state.
+Believing in the importance of cross-confessional organizing, FES is committed to, in close collaboration with partners in civil society, media, academia, and political groups, contesting the influence of religious identities within state affairs and pushing for a secular opinion formation.

 Aiming to transform political discussions from sectarian to content-oriented policy change, FES pushes, along with its local partners, towards a national discourse on social justice, workers’ rights, feminism, inclusion, and secularism.
 Rather than be passive observers, citizens should hold decision makers accountable and push for their demands.